mukwambo/mukwambo/README.md

  <br/>

  <div>
 Most of my repositories are private but feel free to clone or fork any public ones.
-If you have any queries, you are welcome to chat on my socials.</div>
+It would also mean the world to me if you sent me recommendations on what I could do better on either of the projects.
+In case of any queries, you are welcome to chat on any of my socials tagged below: </div>
 <br/>

 <div align="center">